voxelmorph/voxelmorph/README.md

 **voxelmorph** is a library for learning-based tools related to alignment/registration, and in general modelling with deformations.

-keywords: machine learning, convolutional neural networks, alignment, mapping, registration

-**NOTE:** The `master` branch is still in testing as we roll out a major refactoring of the library.
-If you'd like to run code from VoxelMorph publications, please use the `legacy` branch.

 # Tutorial

 Visit the [VoxelMorph tutorial](http://tutorial.voxelmorph.net/) to learn about VoxelMorph and Learning-based Registration